reduardo7/httprof/trunk/README.txt

       http://sourceforge.net/projects/pywin32/

 summarize_pcap.py also depends on the Cheetah templating library.
 On FreeBSD, install the devel/py-cheetah port.
+On Ubuntu, install the python-cheetah package.
 For Windows, you can download Cheetah at:

       http://www.cheetahtemplate.org/download.html

-On Ubuntu, download the code and run "sudo python setup.py install".
-You may find that it wants to compile C code; if you don't already have the compiler installed, install the build-essential package.

 For best results, you will want to have at least one HTTP client. :)